meeetj/Fabric-Better-Ladders/README.md

 # Additional Info

-- the 3D model is just an internal resource pack change, other resource packs that change the texture of the ladder will work with the 3D model
 - removing the mod completely will still keep the floating ladders in your world, only a block update by placing a block where the vanilla ladder expects a 'supporting block' will make the ladder pop off
+- for the 3D model ladder please use one of the many 3D ladder resource packs